SOUTHWATER ROYALS FC

 Team Structures – Playing Squad

 A good number of players to start with is 14 – 16 per team.
 Please see below the F.A.
 Structure for age groups and team sizes.
-By the time you get to 9-a-side you will probably have lost a few players or you my wish to add another team.
+Consider that by the time you get to 9-a-side you will probably have lost a few players or you may wish to add another team.

 Format Age Minimum players in team